Skip to main content

 tip

-Use s3cmd sync to quickly upload local files to S3 bucket:
+Use the command s3cmd sync to upload local files to the S3 bucket quickly:

 s3cmd sync ./local-dir/ s3://your-bucket/remote-dir/